Maquet

-Maquet (self-styled as MAQUET) is a multinational German company based in Rastatt with focus on equipment for surgical workplaces, anesthesia systems, workstations for intensive care and cardiovascular devices.
+Maquet GmbH (self-styled as MAQUET) is a multinational German medical technology manufacturing company based in Rastatt with focus on equipment for surgical workplaces, anesthesia systems, workstations for intensive care and cardiovascular devices.
 MAQUET does business in three primary divisions - Surgical Workplaces, Critical Care and Cardiovascular.
-Maquet is one of the three primary business units of Swedish parent Getinge Group.
+Maquet is one of the three primary business units of Swedish parent Getinge Group AB.